chainikonwar/ACM_BCB/README.md

 # How old are you really?
 From DNA Methylation to Biological Age
 # Chaini Konwar and Beryl Zhuang

-# Epigenetic Clock Workshop (Lecture-based and Hands-on Interactive)
+# Epigenetic Clock Workshop

+*A hands-on interactive workshop on DNA methylation biomarkers of aging*

 ## Tutorial Abstract